wb253/OpenManus/README.md

 Thanks to [anthropic-computer-use](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo) and [broswer-use](https://github.com/browser-use/browser-use) for providing basic support for this project!

-OpenManus is built by contributors from MetaGPT.
+OpenManus is built by **Yunqi AI** based on the framework from MetaGPT community.
 Huge thanks to this agent community!